-OKI conducted the Uptown Transportation Study for the purpose of developing a comprehensive transportation plan for the Uptown area that serves the needs of the area’s diverse population, responds to existing transportation deficiencies, and supports continuing growth, development, and economic vitality.
+OKI conducted the Uptown Transportation Study to develop a comprehensive transportation plan for the Uptown area, which serves the needs of the area’s diverse population, responds to existing transportation deficiencies, and supports continuing growth, development, and economic vitality.

 The project was divided into two elements: Part A and Part B. Part A included a broad study area with the focus on the local transportation system.
 The Part B study area focused on the I-71 Corridor.
 The purpose was to identify and evaluate alternatives for improving access between Uptown and I-71.

 Uptown is the section of Cincinnati that includes the communities of Avondale, Clifton, Corryville, East Walnut Hills, Evanston, Mt.
-Auburn, North Avondale, Walnut Hills and Clifton Heights, University Heights and Fairview (CUF).
+Auburn, North Avondale, Walnut Hills, Clifton Heights, University Heights and Fairview (CUF).

 The Uptown Transportation Study was jointly managed by the project Implementation Partners (IP).
 The IP was composed of the following entities: OKI, the City of Cincinnati, the Southwest Ohio Regional Transit Authority (SORTA), the Uptown Consortium, the Ohio Department of Transportation (ODOT), and the AMOS Project.

-An aggressive community involvement effort was undertaken to ensure that the community provided input throughout the process.
-The study recommendations were presented to the study Advisory Committee and the public on October 17, 2006.
+An ambitious community involvement effort was undertaken to ensure that the community provided input throughout the process.
+The study recommendations were presented to the study Advisory Committee and the public on Oct.
+17, 2006.